wavii/listy-django-cache/README.md

 ============

 Listy is a deterministic caching mechanism for django projects.
-It will attempt to keep the cache in-sync with the database by updating during changes instead of relying on timeouts.
+It will keep the cache in-sync with the database by updating during changes instead of relying on timeouts.
 As implied by the name, Listy supports looking up lists of objects.

 Features
 ========